andersmurphy/andersmurphy-blog/resources/posts/2019-03-09-clojure-sorting.md

 ### Stable sort

-Both `sort` and `sort-by` are stable meaning equal elements will not be reordered.
+Both `sort` and `sort-by` are stable, meaning equal elements will not be reordered.

 ```clojure
 clojure.core/sort